MODULE · Events

 It is the second week of June in a CBSE school in Indore.
 The principal is preparing the academic calendar for 2025-26 in an Excel sheet that her predecessor mailed her three years ago.
 The state government has just notified two extra working days for the Eid holiday.
 The exam coordinator wants the Half-Yearly schedule locked by July.
 The PT teacher needs Sports Day before the monsoon.
 The accountant is asking which dates count as 'school holiday' for the bus contractor invoice.
 Four people, four documents, one calendar that nobody fully owns.

 By August, parents are calling the office every Monday morning to ask whether school is open.
 WhatsApp class groups are forwarding the wrong dates from a 2023 circular.
-The exam in-charge has scheduled the Class 10 pre-board on the same Saturday as the inter-school cricket finals — nobody noticed because the two calendars never sat side by side.
+The exam in-charge has put a Class 10 pre-board on the same Saturday as the inter-school cricket final — nobody noticed because the two calendars never sat side by side.
 By December, the principal's calendar Excel has 14 versions; the parent app shows the August version because nobody re-uploaded the file.
 UDISE+ asks for the working-day count and four staff give four numbers.

 What we built instead